MicrosoftDocs/win32-pr.it-it/desktop-src/NAP/inapclientmanagement-getsystemisolationinfo.md

 ## <a name="remarks"></a>Commenti

-Le informazioni di isolamento recuperate non riflettono gli stati sconosciuti.
+Le informazioni di isolamento recuperate non riflettono stati sconosciuti.

 ## <a name="requirements"></a>Requisiti